pytorch/torchtune/docs/source/tutorials/llama3.rst

 Llama3-8B
 ---------

-`Meta Llama 3 <https://llama.meta.com/llama3>`_ is a new model released by Meta AI that improves upon the performance of the Llama2 family of models across a `range of different benchmarks <https://huggingface.co/meta-llama/Meta-Llama-3-8B#base-pretrained-models>`_.
+`Meta Llama 3 <https://llama.meta.com/llama3>`_ is a new family of models released by Meta AI that improves upon the performance of the Llama2 family of models across a `range of different benchmarks <https://huggingface.co/meta-llama/Meta-Llama-3-8B#base-pretrained-models>`_.
 There are a few main changes between Llama2-7B and Llama3-8B models: